whamtet/simpleui/motivation/index.md

 A key aspect of Chrome's performance was the execution of Javascript.
 Javascript had been introduced into browsers all the way back in 1995, but it was initially intended as a lightweight scripting language.
 Web developers included small snippets of Javascript in their web pages to display popup banners or show a live clock with moving second hands.
 Chrome made Javascript into a proper powerhorse, fast enough that developers could write entire programs in it.

 With this increasing performance came a shift in the architecture of web programs.
 HTML began to take a backseat to Javascript.
 This made sense at the time as HTML is mostly a static format.
 If you want a fully dynamic, desktop-like application, Javascript is where you should focus your efforts.
-The transition from HTML to Javascript reached a high watermark with the growth of Facebook's react library.
+The transition from HTML to Javascript reached a high watermark with the growth of Facebook's React library.

 ![Early React](early-react.png)